 Non-Surgical Approaches

-- Proper Footwear: Selecting footwear with a wide toe box and good arch support can make a significant difference.
+- Proper and comfortable shoes: Selecting footwear with a wide toe box and good arch support can make a significant difference.
 Shoes that don't squeeze your toes and allow proper alignment can reduce friction and pressure on the bunion.
 Avoid high heels and narrow shoes that exacerbate misalignment.

-- Padding and Orthotics: Cushioning pads or gel inserts can provide a protective barrier between your bunion and your shoes.
-Custom-made orthotics, prescribed by a podiatrist, can help redistribute pressure on your foot, improving alignment and reducing pain.
+- Bunion Pads and Orthotics: Cushioning bunion pads or gel inserts can provide a protective barrier between your bunion and your shoes.
+Custom-made orthotics, prescribed by a podiatrist, can help redistribute pressure on your foot, relieving bunion pain, and improving alignment.

 - Toe Spacers: These silicone or gel devices fit between your toes, helping to realign the big toe and alleviate pressure on the bunion.
 They can be worn discreetly under socks and shoes.